Identify Tax-Exemption Items & Start your GST Free Businesses in India

 • Absolute Exemption from GST: Supply of the specific good is GST exempt regardless of who the supplier of the good or the receiver of the good is and whether the good is supplied within the state or out of the state.

-Examples of GST Exempt for Goods
+Examples of GST Exempt Goods

 Here are some key examples of GST Exempt Goods:

-• Live fish, bird’s eggs in shell, fresh fish, fresh milk etc.
+• Live fish, bird’s eggs in shell, fresh fish, fresh milk, etc.

 • Fresh ginger, garlic, unroasted coffee beans, grapes, melon, unprocessed green tea leaves, and so on

-• Corn, rice, soybean, wheat, maize, hulled cereal grains, etc. which are not packed in the branded containers.
+• Corn, rice, soybean, wheat, maize, hulled cereal grains, etc, which are not packed in the branded containers.

 • Human blood and various parts of the same.

-• Raw silk, cocoon, silk worm, jute fibres (unspun), khadi fabric, khadi yarn, and so on
+• Raw silk, cocoon, silkworm, jute fibres (unspun), khadi fabric, khadi yarn, and so on

 • Slates, chalk sticks, slate pencils, parts which are used to produce hearing aids, handloom, etc.